ReykrMusic/reykr-music-v3/README.md

 ## Content Management

+Content updates can be made directly in GitHub, no need to run the project locally.

 - Images are stored in the [public](https://github.com/ReykrMusic/reykr-music-v3/tree/main/public) folder.
 - Text and other content can be updated in [content.ts](https://github.com/ReykrMusic/reykr-music-v3/blob/main/public/content.ts), which is also in the `public` folder.